netinvent/ofunctions/README.md

 ```
 ## file_utils Usage

-ofuntions.file_utils is a collection of tools to handle:
+ofunctions.file_utils is a collection of tools to handle:
 - listing of paths

 Setup